hdShang/arxiv-daily/docs/cs-AI/2025-05-02/papers/250502848v1-aligning-large-language-models-with-healthcare-stakeholders-a-pathwa.md

 ---
 layout: default
-title: Aligning Large Language Models with Healthcare Stakeholders: A Pathway to Trustworthy AI Integration
+title: "Aligning Large Language Models with Healthcare Stakeholders: A Pathway to Trustworthy AI Integration"
 ---

 # Aligning Large Language Models with Healthcare Stakeholders: A Pathway to Trustworthy AI Integration